rg-epicodus/OutdoorSchool/README.md

-# Welcome to the FRIDAY PLACEHOLDER PROJECT!
+# Welcome to Outdoor School!

-FRIDAY PLACEHOLDER PROJECT is a project for the Java Course Week 2 Code Review at [Epicodus](https://www.epicodus.com/) Code School.

-FRIDAY PLACEHOLDER PROJECT offers a few key features:
-- Enter in information for PLACEHOLDER
-- Enter in more information for PLACEHOLDER
-- Retrieve and View information
+Outdoor School is a place where you can sign up for classes or camps to learn about nature and the place of Humans on Planet Earth.

 ## Setup/Installation Requirements